mourjo/quick-meetings/readme.md

 ## Bugs caught by Property Based Testing

-Check out each of the following branches with the bugs not fixed and see how property-based tests catch them - the readme file in each of these branches explain how to run and fix the bugs -- from simpler to complex:
+Check out each of the following branches with the bugs not fixed and see how property-based tests catch them.

+The readme file in each of these branches explain how to run and fix the bugs -- from simpler to complex:

 - [demo-1-server-never-returns-5xx](https://github.com/mourjo/quick-meetings/tree/demo-1-server-never-returns-5xx) -
   Does the API server always return valid JSON?